 The Lansing Gateway Corridor Improvement Authority exists to promote the development, beautification, sustainability, and accessibility of North Grand River Ave.
 The Authority seeks to revitalize the area while nourishing sustained and inclusive community engagement.

-• A Commercial Corridor is a major street/ passageway with primarily businesses and commercial activity that serves the surrounding community.
+Download· A Commercial Corridor is a major street/ passageway lined primarily with businesses and commercial activity that serves the surrounding community.

 • The LGCIA was established to oversee the strategic economic development of the Lansing Gateway Corridor.
 The LGCIA’s sole purpose is to generate economic development and revitalization along the commercial corridor, in hopes of increasing the corridor’s yearly tax revenue and overall activity.